questions to ask before marriage

 12. What needs to change about us for a healthy marriage?

-You need to talk about the issues and improve communication to make a marriage healthy and strong. makeup sex once in a while is fine, but that cannot be a long-term conflict resolution solution.
+You need to talk about the issues and improve communication to make a marriage healthy and strong.
+Makeup sex once in a while is fine, but that cannot be a long-term approach to conflict resolution.

 13. Is there anything you wish I would change about myself?

-Your partner might think that your smoking habit is unhealthy in that case you can try to quit.
+Your partner might think that your smoking habit is unhealthy, and perhaps, you can try to quit.
 You might think that your partner is gullible and it’s easy to get a quick loan out of them.
-In that case they can change their attitude.
+In that case, they can change their attitude.
+It can work out well only through mutual discussion and work on both your parts to make your relationship function effectively.

 Related Reading: 6 Sensible Tips For Getting Through The First Year Of Marriage